jtrussell/angular-selection-model/README.md

   attributes consider using the selectionModelOptions provider to make the attribute more obscure or wrapping your items in something like `{selected: false, payload: item}`.
+- At present `selection-model` listens for clicks *anywhere* on the repeated element.
+If you have a child element that programmatically changes your collection item's selected state when clicked you may end up bumping heads with `selection-model`.
+Be wary of this when it seems like your selection is not changing and you have your own click handlers registered to change the selection.

 ## Running tests